tetrateio/training/modules/install/app/README.md

 This is a typical Kubernetes deployment, there is nothing here specific to Istio.

-However, In order for Istio to intercept and proxy the requests, an Istio sidecar must be installed alongside of the application container.
+For Istio to intercept and proxy the requests, an Istio sidecar must be installed alongside of the application container.
 There are 2 ways to do this:

 - Manual sidecar injection
 - Automatic sidecar injection via a Mutating Admission Webhook.

 ## Manual Sidecar Injection

-Use istioctl to see what using manual sidecar injection will add to the deployment.
+Use `istioctl` to see what using manual sidecar injection will add to the deployment.

 ```bash
 $ istioctl kube-inject -f modules/install/app/config/user-v1.yaml | grep "image:" -A1